davidleach724/fitlit-fitness-tracker/README.md

   - [Andrey Bermudez](https://github.com/Andrey-1992)

 ## Context
 FitLit is all about your Journey to Health.
-By using FitLit, you get up to the minute info about various aspects of your daily health, including water intake, steps taken, sleep information, and more!
-You can also compare your activity to your friends to compete for Healthy Bragging Rights!
+By using FitLit, you get up to the minute info about various aspects of your daily health, including: water intake, steps taken, sleep information, during the day or a pass of a week !
+The user is able to view personal user information by clicking the user icon on the top right of the page.
+This websites offers multiple views depending on the user device; These views include Mobile Devices, iPad and Desktop.

 #### Technologies used:
   * JavaScript
-  * Terminal
   * GitHub
   * HTML
   * CSS